Lynne Frederick: Death

 On 27 April 1994, Frederick was found dead by her mother in her West Los Angeles home, aged 39.
-Foul play and suicide were ruled out, and an autopsy failed to determine the cause of death.
+Foul play and suicide were ruled out, and a post-mortem failed to determine the cause of death.
 Her remains were cremated at Golders Green Crematorium in London, and her ashes were interred with those of Peter Sellers.

 In a 1995 interview with Hello!, her mother Iris said Lynne died from natural causes which were brought on by a seizure in her sleep.
 She denied accusations that her daughter had a problem with drugs including alcohol.

 There is absolutely no truth in any of the stories I have read about Lynne's death.
 I never saw Lynne taking cocaine.
 She liked a glass of wine, but so do most people and she was no more an alcoholic than the next person.
 The autopsy report was quite clear, her death was by natural causes.
 Lynne died of a seizure in her sleep.
 For the record, the coroner found no evidence that Lynne had been taking drugs.